-Even though it is one of the most delicate art media, charcoal is featured in some of the oldest artwork in the world.
-It was used in the famous Chauvet cave paintings in France, for example, and many artists still use the medium to sketch thanks to its softness and ability to be easily erased.
+Despite its delicate nature, charcoal is featured in some of the oldest artwork in the world.
+It was used in the famous Chauvet prehistoric cave paintings in France, for example, and many artists still use the medium to sketch thanks to its softness and ability to be easily erased.
 True pastels are not as old as charcoal — they were first used in the Renaissance — but still remain one of the oldest media.

-Modern charcoal comes in a variety of types, in including vine, compressed and pencils.
-Vine charcoal is made by simply burning wood, most commonly willow or linden, and is characterized by its irregular shape, fine particle size and consistency — it most resembles the charcoal used in its earlier days.
-Compressed charcoal uses a binder, which makes it harder and less easy to erase, and charcoal pencils use compressed charcoal wrapped in paper or wood.
+Modern charcoal comes in a variety of types, including vine, compressed and pencils.
+Vine charcoal is made by burning wood — most commonly willow or linden — and is characterized by its irregular shape, fine particle size and consistency.
+Compressed charcoal uses a binder, which makes it more dense and harder to erase, and charcoal pencils use compressed charcoal wrapped in paper or wood.

-Whereas charcoal is available only its distinctive black, pastels, made with pigment, binder and chalk, offer a wide range of colors.
-Depending on how much chalk is added, they may be soft, which is easier to blend but dusty, or hard, which is less likely to erase or smudge but produces finer details.
+Charcoal is available only its distinctive black.
+But pastels are made with binder, chalk and pigment, offering a wide range of colors.
+Depending on how much chalk is added, pastels may be soft — easier to blend but dusty.
+Or they may be hard — less likely to erase or smudge but able to produce finer details.

 Issues With Dry Art Media

-One of the greatest strengths of charcoal and pastel is also their greatest weakness.
-They are not only easily erased by the artist, but by anyone or anything that touches it — even a heavy breath may disturb the fine particles.
-Artists who create charcoal or pastel artwork that is intended to be sold may use a fixative to seal the materials, but this can often change the appearance of the work in terms of saturation and hue.
+One of the greatest strengths of charcoals and pastels is also their greatest weakness.
+They are easily erased by the artist to correct a mistake or change direction.
+They're also easily erased by anyone or anything that touches the art — even a heavy breath may disturb the fine particles!
+Artists who create charcoal or pastel artwork for sale may want to use a fixative to seal the materials, although this can often change the appearance of the work in terms of saturation and hue.

-If you have bought charcoal or pastel artwork and the artist has not sealed it, it is not recommended to use a fixative yourself as they are made with toxic chemicals that pose a serious health hazard.
-Hairspray has also been suggested as an alternative fixative for at-home use, but the chemicals in hairspray cause the artwork to yellow over time.
+If you've bought charcoal or pastel artwork and the artist hasn't sealed it, we don't recommended using a fixative yourself.
+Fixatives are made with toxic chemicals that pose a serious health hazard.
+And while hairspray has been suggested as an alternative fixative for at-home use, the chemicals in hairspray cause the artwork to yellow over time.

-How to Store & Frame Charcoal and Pastel Artwork
+How to Store and Frame Charcoal and Pastel Artwork

-While you wait for a new wood or metal frame to arrive, ensure that you store the artwork correctly.
+While you wait for a new wood frame or metal frame to arrive, make sure to store the artwork correctly.
 Charcoal and pastel drawings should be stored face-up and flat in an acid-free storage box, preferably not on top of one another.
-Each work can be covered with a glassine sheet — not plastic or paper, which can both disturb the artwork — if necessary, held in place with acid-free tape to a substrate such as mat board.
+Cover each work with a glassine sheet or acid-free tissue — not plastic or paper, which can both disturb the artwork.
+To be extra careful, use acid-free tape to secure the artwork to a substrate such as full sheet mat board.
 Handle the artwork as little as possible to avoid smudging, and touch only the corners.

 Because charcoal and pastels are one-of-a-kind pieces of art, you should not use any permanent mounting methods.
-Instead, mount the artwork using T- or V-hinges or acid-free photo corners to the backing board — not the mat board — to ensure minimal movement.
+Instead, mount the artwork using T- or V-hinges with hinging tape or acid-free photo corners to the backing board (not the mat board).
+These mounting methods will help ensure minimal movement.

 Glazing is almost always used with charcoal or pastel artwork to protect it from damage.
-Glass is recommended over acrylic with media such as charcoal and pastel, as acrylic builds up a static charge that can disturb particles in the artwork.
+Glass is preferred over acrylic because acrylic builds up a static charge that can disturb particles in the charcoal or pastel.

-Earlier, artwork may have been framed right up against the glass — it certainly seems to make sense that framing pastel and charcoal works against the glass would prevent any dust from falling.
-However, the space between the glazing and the artwork prevents mold growth and humidity; while some argue that moisture can help “bind” dust, professionals confirm that there should always be a space between the glazing and the artwork.
+At one time, charcoal and pastel artwork used to be framed flush against the glass.
+It certainly seems to make sense that framing these fragile works tightly against glass would prevent any dust from falling.
+However, space between the glazing and the artwork is better because it helps prevent mold growth and humidity.

 When putting together the frame, move it as little as possible.
 Each time you jostle the frame, especially flipping it over repeatedly, bits of the charcoal and pastels will become dislodged.

-Charcoal and pastel are popular and commonly used, but they may be less often bought, framed and displayed at home due to their fragility.
-While they may require a little extra care, a few extra steps and different techniques can make framing them just as easy as a photograph.
+Charcoal and pastel are popular media among artists.
+However, they may be framed and displayed less often due to their fragility.
+While these artworks may require a little extra care, a few thoughtful steps and helpful techniques can make framing these special pieces well worth it.